99.9996253% of Web Analytics reports produced are utterly useless.

 We produce a ton of content on our site.
 Which content is most engaging?
 Which subject matter experts should we hire more of?
 What type of content (videos, demos, pictures, reviews etc.) do visitors value more?
 Which content delivers business or non-profit value?

 These are very important questions to answer, and with content reports fragmented in tools like Google Analytics and, worse, metrics spread out across reports (or outright hidden), it is hard to answer those questions easily.
 That’s where my Website Content Efficiency Analysis custom report comes in.
 It hopes to bring all the key metrics into one place (no more hunting and pecking!) and help you analyze site content optimally.
-Log into Google Analytics and download the report here: Website Content Efficiency Analysis Report
+Log into Google Analytics and download the report here: Website Content Efficiency Analysis Report.
+The report you'll download is a V2 version from what you see in this post.
+It is more improved with a new technical analysis tab!

 [If the report opens in a profile other than the one you want the report in, just scroll to the bottom and in the Profiles section you'll see Additional Profiles, click on the drop down, make your choice, hit Save.]